MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 ## Prerequisites
 1. Have Python 3 installed
 2. Have Jupyter notebook editor installed (e.g. in Visual Studio Code)
+3. Have Obsidian installed
+4. Install the following Obsidian plugins
+	1. Optional: QuickAdd (for quick insert of equation blocks)

 ## Usage
 Go to the jupyter notebook.